troyfontaine/vsc-remote-skills-test/docs/scenarios/k8s/content/_index.md

 - Caddy is listening on TCP 80 and TCP 443
 - Caddy is serving this documentation page
 - Caddy is serving the [code-server](https://github.com/cdr/code-server) UI on TCP 8443
-- Caddy is configured to reverse-proxy Nginx as long as whatever it is proxying to is using TCP 8090
+- Caddy is configured to reverse-proxy Nginx as long as Nginx is using TCP 8090

 ## How to Test